 "The better to see them filthy Orcs comin', eh?"
 Maevodh laughed.

 "If not for our duty, I would welcome it," Bron replied.
 "They are despicable creatures that offer nothing to the world but cruelty.
 I would rather see their heads on pikes than upon their shoulders."

 "You'll have all the open country you could want," Dag groused.
 "And like as not, all the Orcs too.
 Gotta pass through Dunland, that cursed place.
 Ask any horselord; they'll tell you what a cesspit that country is.
 Stinks of traitorous Men and bloody Orcs."

 "Mind your tongue, young man," Faelur snapped, glancing at his wife.
 Maeglethril seemed uncomfortable with the rough talk of the hired men.

-"If memory serves," Nibendu pointed out, "there's a village along our way here before long.
+"If memory serves," Nibendu pointed out, "there's a village along our way, not far from here.
 Hadn't we ought to be thinking about taking a rest for the night?"

-"Or a pint and a bint," Dag muttered.
+"Or a pint and a bint," Dag muttered with a grin.
 Nibendu laughed loudly, and Gwen barely stifled a giggle.
 Her mother's cheeks flared red, and Faelur shot an angry look over his shoulder at the swordsman.

-"You'll take your rest in the stables, Dag," Berendir growled reproachfully.
+"You'll take your rest in the stables, Dag," Berendir declared reproachfully.
 The offending man just shrugged.

 Gwen's brow furrowed the longer she thought about what they said.
 Looking up at Berendir, she asked quietly, "Are there many Orcs in Gondor?"